SimGus/Chatette/syntax-specs.md

 ## 2. Language syntax

-As visible in the example shown above, a file is composed of several definitions, made up of a declaration and a set of rules, one rule per line.
+As visible in the example shown above, a file is composed of several **definitions**, made up of what we will reference as a **declaration** and a **set of rules**, one rule per line.
 The declaration is the unindented part, while the set of rules are indented.
 The indentation must be coherent inside a rule, i.e. each rule in a definition must be indented in the same way.
 However, different indentations may be used for different definitions.

 Everything that follows a semi-colon (`;`) is considered to be a comment and is thus ignored.

-We show here a skeleton of this.
+The structure of such a file can thus be represented as follows:
 ```
 ; Whole line comment
 DECLARATION1